 Changing your prices tends to trigger Amazon to send out abandoned cart emails to people who looked at your products to let them know that the price has changed.

 This will tend to boost your sales and increase the short term visibility of your item.

 Create Your Product Title

-The title of your product is second most important part of your listing.
+The title of your product is the second most important part of your listing.

 Right now, Amazon recommends that you include the following in your title description.

 - Brand and description